Programs

 — Some courses might not be offered every academic year.

-— Please note that for the academic year of 2023/2024 this information may be subject to changes.
+— Please note that this information may be subject to changes.

 This workstream combines a set of subjects in which students develop their Marketing and Communication skills and apply them intensively in real projects.
 The workstream is given in cooperation with partner WPP, the largest creative transformation company in the world, which comprises agencies such as Gray Global Group, Ogilvy, Young & Rubicam, J. Walter Thompson, and Hill & Knowlton (among others).